 Every time you apply for a credit card, a loan or sign up for a monthly service, a credit inquiry is made.
 These inquiries show up on your credit report.
 When a mortgage company sees inquiries, it assumes that you’re trying to take out more debt.
 This could raise your debt to income ratio, which could disqualify you for your loan.

 The number of ways you can compromise your home loan may seem overwhelming.
 Just remember the window between pre-approval and closing on your home loan is a short period of time.
+Use the mortgage rate calculator to know where you stand financially.
 By avoiding these mistakes, your loan process can be less stressful and even enjoyable.
 Before you know it, you’ll be signing for your new home.